 The Autodesk Women in Leadership Scholarship has enabled me to prosper in a new area of interest and I hope to encourage young women to do the same.
-I have also been given the opportunity to teach Fusion 360 to those studying on my undergraduate course and to schools around the UK.
-I am also a CREATE Education ambassador and hope to inspire other young people to engage with future technology.
+I was able given the opportunity to teach Fusion 360 to those studying on my undergraduate course and to schools around the UK.
+I was also a CREATE Education ambassador and hope to inspire other young people to engage with future technology.